nottrobin/maas-docs/en/installconfig-syslog.md

 Click the Save button to save your changes.

-!!!
-Note:
+[note]
 Note that MAAS controllers' syslogs are *not* forwarded to the external syslog server -- only machine syslog information is forwarded.
+[/note]

 See [MAAS CLI][cli-remote-syslog] to learn how to add a remote syslog server using the CLI.